MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1904.md

 ### Add-on plans

 - Applicable: This issue applies to all supported releases.
 - Cause: Plans that are added to a user subscription as an add-on plan cannot be deleted, even when you remove the plan from the user subscription.
-The plan will remain until the subscriptions that reference the add-on plan are also deleted.
+The plan remains until the subscriptions that reference the add-on plan are also deleted.
 - Remediation: No mitigation.
 - Occurrence: Common